 You can help Medicare beneficiaries apply for Extra Help with their Medicare prescription drug plan costs.
 If you assist someone with the application, you must answer the questions as if that person were completing the application.
 To find out if someone is eligible, Social Security will need to know the value of his or her savings, investments, real estate (other than the home), as well as income.
 We need information about whomever you are helping and his or her spouse, if they are married and living together.
-The information in our "To prepare:" section, and "The records you'll need are:" section, can help you with the application.
+The information in our "To prepare" section can help you with the application.